 Employer-Sponsored Retirement Plans

-The Employee Retirement Income Security Act (ERISA) provides robust protections for retirement accounts during the bankruptcy process.
-That includes 401(k)s, 403(b)s, and other defined benefit pension plans.
+Under the federal exemption, the Employee Retirement Income Security Act (ERISA) provides robust protections for retirement accounts during the bankruptcy process.
+That includes 401(k)s, 403(b)s, profit sharing plans, and other defined benefit pension plans.
+Most ERISA-qualified retirement accounts are excluded from bankruptcy and cannot be seized by creditors.

 However, it’s important to note that the laws on bankruptcy and retirement accounts can vary slightly from state to state, so it’s best to consult with your bankruptcy attorney for customized insights.